Empowering Homeschool Families with Nature-Based Learning and Community

 A full set of clothes (can be left at camp in a labeled zip-lock bag)

-A: If your child is placed on the waitlist, we’ll reach out as soon as a spot opens up.
+If your child is placed on the waitlist, we’ll reach out as soon as a spot opens up.
 Deposit is still required to hold your spot on the waitlist.
 If a spot becomes available, we’ll contact you via email and give you 48 hours to confirm your registration.
 If we’re unable to place your child in the program, your deposit will be fully refunded.

-A: Yes, registration is per semester.
+Registration is per semester.
 This helps us create a consistent group dynamic and rhythm for learning and relationships.
 If you're unsure whether it's the right fit, feel free to reach out—we’d be happy to chat!

 A $100 non-refundable deposit is due at the time of registration to hold your child’s spot in the program.